Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Adornment: fly, hourglass, wings

-Mottos: "Tempus dax rerum"
+Mottos: "Tempus dax rerum" (Time, the devourer of all things)

 Condition: unknown

-Comment: We are looking for more information and better photos of this dial.
+Comments: We are looking for more information and better photos of this dial.

 Behrendt VHS Transcript: Here